-RELL 211+212+213 4+4+4 F+W+S Biblical Greek L.II.III
+RELL 211+212+213 3+3+3 F+W+S Beginning Greek I,II,III

-Grammar, vocabulary, syntax, and translation of the Koine Greek of the New Testament.
+Basic grammar and translation of the Koine Greek of the New Testament, with attention to exegetical tools and methods.
 Must be taken in sequence.
+Prerequisite: Sophomore class standing or permission of the instructor.